 - Learn more about further applications or new areas of research to pursue.

 - Expand your network of valuable contacts with investors, customers, and mentors.

-The following minimum requirements are required to apply for TCAP:
+The following minimum requirements are needed to apply for TCAP:

 - Project must be based on new, innovative, differentiating technology